cakbaral/binf6110-assignment-4/README.md

 **Figure 4**: Annotated UMAP embedding of all 37 mouse cell clusters using the SingleR (v2.8.0) program at the cluster level.
 There were a total of 10 dominant cell types identified, with each category represented by 1-8 clusters.

 To check the accuracy of the cluster level automatic annotations, cluster 4, which identified its dominant cell type as B cells, was selected for verification using manual annotation with the scientific literature.
 The top three significant gene markers identified for this cluster, based on average log2Fold changes and adjusted p values, were Iglc2 (avg_log2FC = 8.88), Fcer2a (avg_log2FC = 8.60), and Iglc1 (avg_log2FC = 8.56).
 The true adjusted p-values for each gene were much smaller and drastically approached 0.
+Looking at the feature plots, each gene appeared to show a distinct expression pattern, being highly expressed in individual clusters that differed from each other, without major overlap between the dominant cell types.
+This helped to further validate the annotations of cell type identities, with each category being supported by at least one uniquely expressed gene marker.

 ### Genes of Interest